Fountain Valley, California: Arts and culture

 Fountain Valley holds an annual Summerfest in June in Mile Square Regional Park.
 The event features a car show, rides, music, and booths.

 The city has 18 churches, one Reform synagogue, a mosque and a public library.

 Parks and recreation

-Fountain Valley is home to Mile Square Regional Park, a 640 acre park containing two lakes, three 18-hole golf courses, playing fields, picnic shelters, and a 20 acre urban nature area planted with California native plants, a 55 acre recreation center with tennis courts, basketball courts, racquetball courts, a gymnasium, and the Kingston Boys & Girls Club; There is also a community center and a 16,652 ft2 senior center that opened in September 2005.
+Fountain Valley is home to Mile Square Regional Park, a 640 acre park containing two lakes, two 18-hole golf courses, playing fields, picnic shelters, and a 20 acre urban nature area planted with California native plants, a 55 acre recreation center with tennis courts, basketball courts, racquetball courts, a gymnasium, and the Kingston Boys & Girls Club; There is also a community center and a 16,652 ft2 senior center that opened in September 2005.
 A major redevelopment of the recreation center and city-administered sports fields was completed in early 2009.